 Yerbury Foundation was established in 2018 to safeguard and future-proof Yerbury’s ability to deliver a rich, creative and diverse school experience for all children, despite financial challenges.
 We raise money to help the school to continue to offer outstanding provision and school improvement projects that can’t be funded from the school’s state budget, seeking financial donations from parents and the local community members, developing partnerships with businesses, and applying for grant funding where available.

-As a newly formed committee, a key focus has been setting up the team and structure, identifying priorities and building awareness and engagement with the parent body and the local community.
-As well as engaging parents, friends and the local community we are starting the longer term process of identifying and developing potential relationships with corporates, trusts and intermediaries. committee members meet regularly and devote significant amounts of time in-between meetings to move forward campaigns and activities.
+As a newly formed committee in 2018, the initial focus was setting up the team and structure, identifying priorities and building awareness and engagement with the parent body and the local community.
+As well as engaging parents, friends and the local community, we started the longer term process of identifying and developing potential relationships with corporates, trusts and intermediaries.
+Committee members meet regularly and devote significant amounts of time in-between meetings to move forward campaigns and activities.

 Yerbury School strives to always deliver an excellent education for all its children.
 We continue to foster the long term development and personal achievements of every child.
 As with every school in the country, we are facing reductions in the real term money we receive from government.
 We want to take action in advance to ensure that we are continuing to improve the experience of our children.

-As you are aware school meals in Islington are free.
-In the absence of this cost, if the parents of just one quarter of Yerbury children made a regular contribution equivalent to the cost of a daily school meal (£2.77), the school would receive over £60,000 a year.
+As you are aware, school meals in Islington are free for every child.
+In the absence of this cost, if the parents of just one quarter of Yerbury children made a regular contribution equivalent to the cost of a daily school meal (£2.36), the school would receive over £50,000 a year.

 Please be assured that this request is absolutely voluntary and confidential.
 The money raised will always be put towards ensuring that Yerbury children continue to receive an excellent education.

-Yerbury has an annual budget of just over £2 million, 85% of which is spent on salaries (in line with all public sector primary schools where the salary spend is 80-90%).
+Yerbury has an annual budget of just over £2 million, 77% of which is spent on salaries in line with all public sector primary schools.

 In the ideal world, schools would not ask parents for any donations as state funding would be plentiful, and any initiatives that create better learning environments for our children would be encouraged and funded.
 However, in the current climate, we have to be realistic.
 In real terms, school funding (along with funding in most other public sectors), has been steadily declining in recent years with no sign of any significant increase.
 Yerbury and its Governing Body work hard to manage increasingly tight budgets with careful accounting, reducing costs that least impact on pupils, and seeking additional revenue streams and financial efficiencies.
 However, there is only so much cutting that can be done before our children’s school experience will be affected.